 It is difficult to end any vacation, but it seems all the more difficult that you are leaving such great people behind.

-One of the many things which are included in a Disney cruise is Room Service.
+One of the many things that are included in a Disney cruise is Room Service.

 Although there are a few exceptions, most of the things on the Room Service Menu are free.